FrostyX/infra-docs/docs/sysadmin-guide/sops/gdpr_sar.rst

 When processing a SAR, perform the following steps:

 0. Verify that the requester is who they say they are.
+If the request came in email and the user has a FAS account, ask them to file an issue at https://pagure.io/fedora-pdr/new_issue Use the following in email reply to them:

+   ``In order to verify your identity, please file a new issue at
+     https://pagure.io/fedora-pdr/new_issue using the appropriate issue type.

+     Please note this form requires you to sign in to your account to verify your identity.``

 1. Identify an e-mail address for the requester, and if applicable, their FAS account name.
 The SAR playbook will use both of these since some applications have data associated with FAS accounts and others have data associated with e-mail addresses.
+Update the fedora-pdr issue saying the request has been received.
+There is a 'quick response' in the pagure issue tracker to note this.

 2. Run the SAR playbook on ``batcave01``.
 You will need to define three Ansible variables for the playbook. ``sar_fas_user`` will be the FAS username, if applicable; this may be omitted if the requester does not have a FAS account. ``sar_email`` will be the e-mail address associated with